-The software and related services segment includes clinical software solutions offered by our Clinical Solutions Group, such as TouchWorksTM, TouchScriptTM and Impact.MD.
-TouchWorks is an award-winning EHR solution designed to enhance physician productivity using Tablet PCs, wireless handheld devices, or a desktop workstation for the purpose of automating the most common physician activities, including prescribing, dictating, ordering lab tests and viewing results, documenting clinical encounters, and capturing charges, among others.
+The software and related services segment includes clinical software solutions such as our award-winning products TouchWorksTM, TouchScriptTM and Impact.MD.
+TouchWorks is an EHR solution designed to enhance physician productivity using tablet PCs, wireless handheld devices, or a desktop workstation for the purpose of automating the most common physician activities, including prescribing, dictating, ordering lab tests and viewing results, documenting clinical encounters, and capturing charges, among others.
 TouchWorks has the functionality to handle the complexities of large physician practices, while also addressing the needs of mid-sized physician practice groups.
 TouchScript is an e-prescribing solution that physicians can access securely via the Internet to quickly, safely and securely prescribe medications.
 TouchScript can be a starting point for medical groups to transition over time to a complete EHR.
 Impact.MD is a complete document management solution that can simplify practice workflow and move healthcare organizations toward paperless efficiency, while leveraging the investment of an existing practice management system.